troyvassalotti/troyv.dev/src/posts/creating-the-front-royal-website-part-two.md

 * Reusable components to make updates and new additions easier for me to code.

 ## My Stack
-The repository is [fairly bare](https://github.com/troyvassalotti/front-royal); aside from the CSS and image assets, it's just an index page, a Netlify config, and a custom 404 page.
+The repository is [fairly bare](https://github.com/troyvassalotti/front-royal); aside from the CSS and image assets, it's an index page, a Netlify config, and a custom 404 page.

 The Lighthouse performance score is nothing to write home about since I'm using three separate third-party widgets (Spotify for album embedding, bandsintown for tour dates, and Mailchimp for our newsletter signup form), but the site works and it only requires a single page to download.